andrew henderson menu

 Learn from the Pandemic

-At the start, when the US federal government announced that they were shutting things down for two weeks, all hell went loose.
+At the start, when the US federal government announced that they were shutting things down for two weeks, all hell broke loose.

-But, little did we know at the time, it was only the beginning of a long and stressful journey for US businesspeople.
+But, little did we know at the time that it was only the beginning of a long and stressful journey for US businesspeople.

 The CARES Act

-In March 2020, when the pandemic was barely in its early stages, the US Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES).
+In March 2020, when the pandemic was barely in its infancy, the US Congress passed the Coronavirus Aid, Relief and Economic Security Act (CARES).

-If you owned a rental property in the US during the pandemic, your answer would probably be no. If you didn’t, here’s what happened.
+If you owned a rental property in the US during the pandemic, your answer would probably be, ‘no’.
+If you didn’t, here’s what actually happened.

 The CARES Act included an eviction moratorium that prohibited landlords from evicting tenants if they failed to pay rent.

-The eviction moratorium wasn’t for all rental properties, and it was only applied until July 2020, and certain conditions had to be met.
+The eviction moratorium wasn’t for all rental properties; it was only applied until July 2020, and certain conditions had to be met.

-Still, many landlords found themselves in a financial crisis, on top of the global one, all thanks to a government Act called CARES, of all the things.
-The irony here is undoubtedly not lost on you.
+Still, many landlords found themselves in a financial crisis, on top of the global one, all thanks to a government Act called CARES of all things.
+The irony here is impressive.

 But that’s not all.
 The real woes began when the CDC started rolling out similar regulations.